Sarah D. Fish: Activism

 Sarah Fish was also an early activist for women's rights.
 She participated in the very first Seneca Falls Convention in 1848.
 Only weeks later, Sarah helped organize a second women's rights convention in Rochester, a convention of which her daughter Catherine was a secretary, and on "August 2, 1848, Sarah D. Fish delivered an address to the Rochester Woman's Rights Convention".
 Other important attendees included Frederick Douglass.
 Sarah Fish, Amy Post, and Sarah Hallowell "made the historic recommendation that the Rochester Woman's Rights Convention elect a female president."
 It is reported that "This was so radical a step that, amazingly, Elizabeth Cady Stanton and Lucretia Mott, two organizers of the Seneca Falls convention, walked off the platform in protest when Bush took the chair!"

 The Fish family were also apparently involved in working for fairer treatment of Native Americans.

-Death and legacy
+Death

-She died on 7 Nov 1868 at the age of 70 in Rochester, Monroe County, New York, USA.
-She was buried in Mount Hope Cemetery in Rochester.
-Her daughter, Catherine, was also active in women's rights and abolition.
-Her husband is buried alongside her, and her daughter Catherine and son-in-law are in the adjacent plot.
+She died on 7 Nov 1868 at the age of 70 in Rochester, Monroe County, New York, US.